zouharvi/partial-answers-artefacts/README.md

 This can also be used select which device you would like to utilize (if there are multiple), e.g. `CUDA_VISIBLE_DEVICES=2;` will use the third GPU device.

 All the scripts use a fixed split into train/dev/test (-1/1000/1000) that is randomly sampled in-time.
+Results for most of the experiments are reported with class-specific metrics (precision, recall, F1) as well as their aggregation (macro-/micro-avg, accuracy) in JSONs in [data/eval/](data/eval/).
+The paper reports only accuracies for reasons explained there.

 #### Main Model